Istanbul trials of 1919–1920: Punishment

 At the Armenian Revolutionary Federation's 9th General Congress, which convened in Yerevan from 27 September, to the end of October 1919, the issue of retribution against those personally responsible for organizing the genocide was on the agenda.
-A task force, led by Shahan Natalie, working with Grigor Merjanov, was established to assassinate Talaat Pasha, Javanshir Khan, Said Halim Pasha, Behaeddin Shakir Bey, Jemal Azmi, Cemal Pasha, Enver Pasha, as well as several Armenian collaborationists, in a secret operation codenamed Operation Nemesis.
+A task force, led by Shahan Natalie, working with Grigor Merjanov, was established to assassinate Talaat Pasha, Javanshir Khan, Said Halim Pasha, Behaeddin Shakir Bey, Jemal Azmi, Cemal Pasha, Enver Pasha, as well as several Armenian collaborators, in a secret operation codenamed Operation Nemesis.

 Purging of evidence

-A WikiLeaks cable classified and signed by David Arnett on 4 July 2004 at the Consulate General of the US in Istanbul states the following:

-According to Sabancı University Professor Halil Berktay, there were two serious efforts to purge the archives of any incriminating documents on the Armenian question.
-The first took place in 1918, presumably before the Allied forces occupied Istanbul.
-Berktay and others point to testimony in the 1919 Turkish Military Tribunals indicating that important documents had been "stolen" from the archives.
-Berktay believes a second purge was executed in conjunction with Özal's efforts to open the archives by a group of retired diplomats and generals led by former Ambassador Muharrem Nuri Birgi.

-According to the cable, ambassador Muharrem Nuri Birgi was effectively in charge of destroying evidence during the 1980s.
+According to a leaked diplomatic cable from 2004, ambassador Muharrem Nuri Birgi was effectively in charge of destroying evidence during the 1980s.
 During the process of eliminating the evidence, ambassador Birgi stated in reference to the Armenians: "We really slaughtered them."
 Others, such as Tony Greenwood, the Director of the American Research Institute in Turkey, confirmed that a select group of retired military personnel were "going through" the archives.
 However, it was noted by a certain Turkish scholar that the examination was merely an effort to purge documents found in the archives.